balldir/bmp280_linux/README.md

-# HTU21 orange-pi test
+# BMP280 Linux

-A simple program for comunicating with HTU21 from orange-pi.
+A simple user space application to get data from BMP280.

 To test it

 ```
 make
-sudo ./build/htu21-orangepi-test.elf
+sudo ./build/bmp_linux.elf
 ```

+Was tested with orangepi one.